 This machine is designed for use on or over bare concrete floor - not to be used above combustible flooring, such as carpet or wood.
 The washer must be securely bolted to a substantial concrete floor, or mounted upon a suitable base that is securely bolted to a substantial concrete floor.
-Grouting is highly recommended, especially to the concrete surface.
-See Machine Grouting section for details.
+Grouting is highly recommended, especially to any concrete surface.